tc39/notes/es7/2016-09/sept-28.md

 DH: New interoperability linking suggestion: The validation to linking would not always be performed statically, but rather dynamically when hitting a CJS module, and in that case, deferring the invalidation until the beginning of the execution of the top-level ESM module body.
 The next part is, what does the dynamic validation look like.
 One option is, we preserve live bindings from CJS, and the other option is a snapshot.
 The latter option guarantees nothing disappearing, but this loses the aliasing semantics of ES6.
 This is all for the case of importing a CJS from ESM.

-BF: There's a difference between snapshotting the list of property keys, and snapshotting the values of properties.
+BFS: There's a difference between snapshotting the list of property keys, and snapshotting the values of properties.
 I have proposed doing a live binding to the list of property keys which are available as one is exported from a CJS module after the initial evaluation, but to have bindings that are live from the CJS object to the module namespace object or direct usages

 AK: The Babel version does have some notion of live binding [because it translates named lookups to member expressions on the exports object]

-BF: e.g., used in Promisify.all.
+BFS: e.g., used in Promisify.all.
 Changing the values is much more common than changing the keys.

 WH: Trying to pin things down.
 What is the specific evaluation order of an ESM module A importing from an ESM module B, and what exactly changes if B were a CJS module instead?